 What is Grid Energy Storage?

-Grid energy storage are methods used for energy storage on a large scale within an electrical power grid.
+Grid energy storage are energy storage methods on a large scale within an electrical power grid.

 The percentage of electricity generated from renewables is increasing.